DariaAlekseeva/EDA_Red-and-White-Wine-Quality/README.md

-## Link to html version of project with graphs:
+## Link to HTML version of project with plots:
 http://rpubs.com/Daria/53624

 # EDA_Red-and-White-Wine-Quality